Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The following were on board Lidvard at the time of her escape on the night of July 26/27-1941:

-names in bold text means they are mentioned for the first time, others have been listed earlier:
+Names in bold text means they are mentioned for the first time, others have been named earlier:

 Captain N. F. Lindtner, 1st Mate Kaare Sidselrud, 2nd Mate/Radio Operator Alf G. Henriksen, 3rd Mate Karl Haraldstad, Boatswain Roger Roppestad, Able Seaman Bjarne Isaksen, Chief Engineer Bjarne Smørdal, 2nd Engineer Johan Karlsen, 3rd Engineer Martinius A. Utheim, Electrician Michael Eriksen, Steward Alexander Green Gundersen, Cook Hans Hansen Aamodt, who had signed on in Dakar from D/S Hadrian (the original cook Hans E. Kvia had escaped earlier), and a native boy from Dakar who worked as a messboy (Ahmed Taoré?
-See the link to the movie at the very end of this page, which claims he plays "himself" in the movie).
+See the link to the movie at the very end of this page, which claims he plays "himself" in the movie - in fact, many of Lidvard's crew played themselves in this movie, which is now available from Sjøfartsfilm A/S - external link).

 Also, from other interned ships the following came along: